FilmManagerProd/RFID_Manager/README.md

 ## Usage
 - Launch the application.
 - Use the main interface to perform scanning operations.
-- Click "Start" to start scanning for RFID Tags, and "Stop" to stop scanning for RFID Tags.
+- Click "Start" to start scanning for RFID Tags, and "Stop" to stop scanning for RFID Tags
 - Click "Clear" to clear all scanning records.
 - Click "Receive" to add the scanned tags to the Database
 - Click "Dispatch" to dispatch the scanned tags from the Database
+- To write data to tags, ensure only 1 item is scanned and click the "Write" button
+- Key in the value to write to the tag, ensure the tag is in range of the scanner and confirm
+- Ensure that other tags do not interfere with the tag you are writing to
 - Switch languages using the language button.
 - If any errors occur, please ensure that the device is connected to the internet, and try restarting it and launching the app again.